riverlane/QHAL/specs/hal_commands_specifications.rst

 - Bit shifts and bit masking can be implemented with limited effort and low latency on CPU, FPGA and ASICs

+- Command size should be limited to 64 bits to benefit from CPU ISAs and facilitate software development

+- Commands to be executed in parallel can be sent to the Quantum Processing Unit in any order.
+This allows the usage of concepts like paging to index large number of qubits by decoupling it into two separate entities: BASE_OFFSET and a RELATIVE_OFFSET.
+The RELATIVE_OFFSET shall be embedded in all commands that require an index to operate while the BASE_OFFSET can be sent as a separate field to minimise overhead while keeping large addressability.

 - The identifier of the command (OPCODE) can be of:

     1. Fixed-length (i.e. all OPCODES are implemented using the same number of bits)